This is the multi-page printable view of this section. Click here to print.

 • description

 Table.
-DevOps Console Defined Items
+Items defined in DevOps Console

-To process hierarchical structures, JSON Schema defines the "type": "object" property value and the properties property.
-Sub-properties are defined under the properties item.
+To handle hierarchical structures, JSON Schema can define a "type": "object" property value and a properties attribute.

-The following example defines the service.internalPort property.
+Below is an example that defines the service.internalPort property.

 Color mode